-(6) Civil society.
+(7) Civil society.

-Throughout the process, a group of NGOs has argued, including in several joint statements18, that while the SMR still hold value today, in the 58 years since their adoption, there have been major developments in human rights and criminal justice, and these have resulted in what must now be recognised as unacceptable flaws and gaps in a modern set of standards.
-This group of NGOs considers it unthinkable that the Rules should pass through a process of review without being amended and supplemented at least in its most outdated areas.
+Throughout the process, a group of NGOs has argued, including in several joint statements, that while the SMR still hold value today, in the 58 years since their adoption, there have been major developments in human rights and criminal justice, and these have resulted in what must now be recognised as unacceptable flaws and gaps in a modern set of standards.
+This group of NGOs welcomes the progress made so far in the process of revision, as they believe the Rules should not pass through a process of review without being amended and supplemented at least in its most outdated areas.

-NGOs have also argued that the flaws and gaps of the SMR are even more problematic given that they are often referred to as a primary source of standards relating to treatment in detention.
-In many countries, the SMR are the only standards available to prisoners regarding their treatment in detention and in other countries the Rules are used as the "blueprint" for national prison rules.
+NGOs have argued that the flaws and gaps of the SMR are problematic given that they are often referred to as a primary source of standards relating to treatment in detention.
+In many countries, the